Gennaro Iezzo

-Gennaro Iezzo (born 8 June 1973) is an Italian former football goalkeeper.
+Gennaro Iezzo (born 8 June 1973) is an Italian football manager and former player who played as a goalkeeper.
+He is the head coach of Serie D club Chieti.

-Club career
+Playing career

 Iezzo began his career at hometown club Juve Stabia before moving on to play for Scafatese, Avellino, Nocerina, Verona, Calcio Catania and Cagliari.
 He spent two seasons as the partenopei's number one in Serie C1 and Serie B, helping Napoli earn promotion back into Serie A, also briefly serving as the club's captain.

 Managerial career

 In 2012, Iezzo resigned as coach of Serie D club Sant'Antonio Abate after getting three consecutive defeats in first three games.

 In April 2022, Iezzo returned into management as the new head coach of POFC Botev Vratsa in the Bulgarian First League.
 In his five games in charge of the club, he achieved two wins, two draws and a defeat, and saved the team from relegation after leading them to defeat Etar Veliko Tarnovo 3–2 in a promotion/relegation playoff.

+On 27 December 2023, Iezzo was unveiled as the new head coach of Serie D promotion hopefuls Chieti.